aiven/devportal/docs/products/kafka/kafka-connect/howto/debezium-source-connector-pg.rst

     avn service connector status SERVICE_NAME CONNECTOR_NAME

-Verify in the Apache Kafka target instance, the presence of the topic and the data
+Verify the presence of the topic and data in the Apache Kafka target instance.

 ..
 Tip::